A steady flow of roofing leads is the holy grail for roofing contractors.

 As a contractor marketing agency that specializes in lead generation for home improvement businesses, we were in a perfect position to help.

-The following case study reveals the exact paid advertising strategy we used to set Metal Roof co. (not their real name) up with a reliable system that generates an average of 300 exclusive roofing leads each and every month (and no, that’s not an exaggeration or a typo).
+The following case study reveals the exact paid advertising strategy we used to set up Metal Roof Company (not their real name) with a reliable system that generates around 300 exclusive roofing leads each month!

-If you’re a roofing contractor, are in charge of marketing for a roofing company, or just want to know how to get more roofing leads, then you’re going to want to keep reading.
+If you’re a roofing contractor, are in charge of marketing for a roofing company, or just want to know how to get more roofing leads—keep reading.

 Let’s dive in.

-Step 1: Identifying the Maximum Cost Per Lead
+Step 1: Calculate the Maximum Cost Per Lead

 The first step to getting more roofing leads for Metal Roof Co.
 (MRC for short) was to determine how much they could actually afford to pay for a new lead.

 In other words, we needed to know how much they were comfortable spending in exchange for either:

 - a form submission on their website, including the prospect’s name, phone number, and email address

 - a direct call from an interested prospect during business hours